Mike3D/Character-Splitter-for-DAZ-Studio/README.md

 * Full control over the final result
 * Fully automated

-The tool works with Daz Studio 6, but should also work with previous versions (no warranty).
-If you're using Daz Studio 4 and the tool doesn't work, you can try [this version](https://github.com/Mike3D/Character-Splitter-for-DAZ-Studio/releases/tag/v3) instead.
+The tool works with Daz Studio 6 only.
+If for whatever reason you're still using Daz Studio 4, you can use [this version](https://github.com/Mike3D/Character-Splitter-for-DAZ-Studio/releases/tag/v3) instead (beware that many things have been improved, added or fixed since then, and note that you can install multiple versions of Daz Studio, so upgrade to Studio 6 is highly recommended).

 ## 'Normalized' head & body parts split
 The focus of this method, documented [here](<User_Manual/Under the hood Normalized.pdf>), is to rescale your character to standard proportions (ie. the base figure), creating head & body morphs that will smoothly blend realistically with almost all the morphs that you own : you won't get a disproportionate head morph for your body morphs or a disproportionate body morph for your head morphs.
 The scaling needs, especially for non-adult characters or anime & fantasy creatures, are satisfied with the controller morph.
 This is how it looks when applied to a fantasy character :